Magnetic field induced anomalous distribution of particles: Fluctuating magnetic field induced islands formation in a nonlinear system

 Then the equation for the $x$ component of the motion can be read as

-Solving the above equation along with Eqs.(\ref{eq9}, \ref{eq13}) we have determined the reduced distribution functions, $P(x,y)$ at the stationary state and plotted in Fig.7.
+Solving the above equation along with Eqs.(\ref{eq9}, \ref{eq13}) we have determined the reduced distribution functions, $P(x,y)$ at the stationary state and plotted in Fig.~9.
 Panel (a) in this figure shows that the distribution of particles in space is closed to the Boltzmann like if the strength of the time dependent magnetic field is relatively very weak.
 At this condition the system is near to the equilibrium condition $(\eta(t)=0)$.
-However, panel (b) is an interesting which shows that on further increase in strength of the field, a maximum may appear at the unstable fixed point ($x=0$, $y=0$).
-It has a similarity with the curves (3, 5, and 6) in panel (a) of Fig.3.
-Thus panel (a) in Fig.7 is an example of diffusion controlled noise induced transition.
-On further increase in strength of the fluctuating field the distribution of particles may become more complex as shown in other panels of Fig.7.
-It is to be noted that one may find a similar kind of distribution of particles (as shown in Fig.8) on changing the strength of the time independent magnetic field in the presence of fluctuating field at a given strength.
+However, panel (b) is an interesting one which shows that on further increase in strength of the field, a maximum may appear at the unstable fixed point ($x=0$, $y=0$).
+It has a similarity with the curves (3, 5, and 6) in panel (a) of Fig.~3.
+Thus panel (a) in Fig.~9 is an example of diffusion controlled noise induced transition.
+On further increase in strength of the fluctuating field, the distribution of particles may become more complex as shown in other panels of Fig.~9.
+It is to be noted that one may find a similar kind of distribution of particles (as shown in Fig.~10) on changing the strength of the time independent magnetic field in the presence of fluctuating field at a given strength.
 From these figures, one may notice the following points.
 First, islands may be formed nearby the fixed points.
 The probability at the stable fixed points may be less compared to the lands as like as the harmonic oscillator.
-Second, the shape of the islands may be different for the non linear system.
-It is apparent in panels (c, d, e, and f) of Fig.7 and panel (b, c, d, e, f, and g) of Fig.8 that time dependent magnetic field induced symmetry reduction may be significant for the nonlinear system.
-The equations of motion are not remain in variant for changing the phase space variables $x,y,u_x,u_y$ and $\eta$ to $-x,-y,-u_x,-u_y$ and $-\eta$.
-Another reason may be the interplay among the cyclotron like motions around the stable and unstable fixed points, respectively.
-This is apparent in Figs. 7 and 8 through the nature of transition among the different kind of distribution functions.
+Second, the shape of the islands may be different for the nonlinear system.
+In this context, the formation of S-shape islands around the unstable fixed point (as shown in panel (c) of both figs.9 and 10) seem to be noticeable.
+Its deviation from the circular shape may be due to an inequivalency between the components of motion even in the absence of a magnetic field.
+Along the $y$-direction motion is bounded by the harmonic force.
+But the second derivative of the potential energy with respect to $x$ is negative around the unstable fixed point.
+It may help to stretch the cyclotron like motion along $x$-direction more compared to another direction.
+The motion becomes curved at nearby the stable fixed points where both the directions are equivalent in the absence of magnetic field.
+Thus for the S-shaped cyclotron like motion around the unstable fixed point, the stable fixed points may have an important role.
+However, the S-shaped island is confined in 2nd and 4-th quadrants, respectively.
+This preference may be due to the following fact.
+In the presence of time dependent magnetic field, the equations of motion may not remain invariant for changing the phase space variables $x,y,u_x,u_y$ and $\eta$ to $-x,-y,-u_x,-u_y$ and $-\eta$.
+Then it is apparent that this property may offer the preference to the S-shaped island in the presence of the significant difference between the components of motion.
+But as the cyclotron like motion around the stable fixed points becomes strong (with an increase in contribution from induced electric field) then this preference may reduce as shown by the rest of the panels in Figs.9 and 10.
+Thus in the presence of a nonlinear potential energy field with unstable fixed point(s), the shape and the number of islands may depend on the interplay among the cyclotron like motions around the stable and unstable fixed points as the signature of the fluctuating magnetic field induced transition with a new mechanism.
+In other words, an unstable fixed point in a nonlinear system may be an important one to offer the S-shape island (with the preferred orientation ) as well as symmetry reduction.